 Faculty and staff members are assigned key(s) or an access card(s) for their office, work area(s).
 Other keys and access cards may be assigned depending on teaching assignments, job duties, and areas of responsibilities.
 To obtain key/card access to a secured area one must complete a key and card access control form and obtain the appropriate approvals.

-The Key and Card Access Control form can be obtained from Facilities Management or from your respective department head.
 Upon completion and approval, return the request form to the Facilities Management.
 In most cases, cards will be available within 24 hours and keys within three days.
 Cards and keys must be picked up in person at Facilities Management, Buckingham Maintenance Center.

 This form is for requesting key, card access and core changes only.
 Should you need a new BU photo ID card, please contact the BU Card Center located in Elwell Hall.
 Direct card access authorization questions contact the Key Control Officer 570-389-4542